 For smaller firms, particularly those with a handful of fee earners, an annual review or probably 6 monthly is appropriate.

-A firm must look at their infrastructure and the work they perform and build a file review process that will be appropriate, taking into consideration the need and resource.
+A firm must look at its infrastructure and the work they perform and build a file review process that will be appropriate, taking into consideration the need and resources.
 Including external resources and outsourcing can also ensure that file reviews are completed in line with the overall strategy.

 - What to Review – This is the essential question.
 A random selection of files does not always work.
 Whilst a random audit will mean that auditors could pull any files, the reviews are often not as random as was intended.

 It is our view that file reviews should be targeted, along with some selected at random.
 An effective file review process should include the following: –